 With all that going on, it’s no wonder that when Europeans first encountered Yap they were fascinated and bewildered by money that seemed simultaneously years ahead and years behind of their own.

 During the colonial period, Yap was a tempting target for Europeans.
 It was rich in natural resources: mother of pearl; bêche-de-mer or trepang, a sea cucumber highly valued in East Asia for its purported aphrodisiac qualities; and most importantly copra, dried coconut kernels that could be pressed to extract oil.

 Savannah gossips circulated rumors about his abrupt departure, most of them implying he’d killed again and needed to get out of town quickly.
 In one version, it was in a drunken brawl outside Piggy McBride’s saloon.
 In another, it was in the last duel ever fought in Savannah.
-Nothing so exciting, though.
+The truth was far less exciting.